The National General Practice Accreditation Scheme

 The National General Practice Accreditation (NGPA) Scheme

-The Commission, in collaboration with the RACGP, developed the NGPA Scheme, which commenced on 1 January 2017.
-This scheme aligns with the RACGP Standards for general practices.
+The Commission in collaboration with the RACGP developed the NGPA Scheme, which commenced on 1 January 2017.
+The NGPA Scheme supports the application of the RACGP Standards for general practices.

 The NGPA Scheme: